 After Jesus died and rose again–after he was seen by more than 500 eyewitnesses–in his last day with his closest followers, Jesus took them aside for a final conversation.
 This must have been a very personal, very powerful conversation, packed with emotion and anticipation.

 Matthew, chapter 28 records that conversation for us: “Then the eleven disciples went to Galilee, to the mountain where Jesus had told them to go.
 When they saw him, they worshiped him; but some doubted.
 (Wow!
 That always struck me as so genuine!
-Who would include something like that, unless the HS was prompting them to say, that after his resurrection, some of the disciples still doubted !
+Who would include something like that, unless the Holy Spirit was prompting them to say, that after his resurrection, some of the disciples still doubted !
 Wow!
 There is room for followers of Jesus who wrestle with questions and doubts!)

 Verse 18: “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”